SIX STEPS TO SUPER INTERIOR YACHT DETAILING

 Step one: Eliminate all dust

 Before detail cleaning any of the interior spaces aboard, it makes sense to first start with a thorough dusting.
-Talullah Rodger, an ex-chief stewardess now working at Yachting Pages, recommends the use of a vacuum cleaner or dust vac to remove any and all dust from the ceilings, bulkheads, partitions, windows, floors, furniture and beyond.
+Talullah Rodger, an ex-chief stewardess, recommends the use of a vacuum cleaner or dust vac to remove any and all dust from the ceilings, bulkheads, partitions, windows, floors, furniture and beyond.
 A soft lint brush or ‘magic brush’ may also be used to remove dust particles.
 Don’t forget the tops of the doors!

 Talullah said, “If it can be reached, it must be detailed!
 It’s a good idea to first start with a vacuum with a soft dust brush or sock attachment, working carefully from the top of the cabin down, so you are not simply just moving the dust around.
 If furniture and other items can be removed, dismantled or gotten behind, it’s important to do so, otherwise you're simply just cleaning!
 Some furniture may need to be covered, or passed out of the cabin to a secondary cleaning crew that have set up on the dock to allow further access.